Imaginous/Cowboy_Untamed/README.md

 <img src="https://user-images.githubusercontent.com/68418842/121815735-242cf500-cc78-11eb-891d-324b3f7c323d.png" alt="Screenshot Cowboy App Auto Unlock" height="500"/>
 <img src="https://user-images.githubusercontent.com/68418842/122684405-80a68c00-d205-11eb-9bda-d0438b95ced7.gif" alt="Auto Unlock Bike" height="500"/>
 </p>

+## Known general Cowboy issues
+There are some PCB and motor controller related issues that many Cowboys experience.
+Here are some workarounds in which Cowboy Untamed can help.

+#### The bike judders at start
+If your bike judders you may alter the 'Hall Interpolation Transitions' field of the motor controller.
+This field 128.
+Default this has a value of 1 (note: on some bikes this has been altered by Cowboy already).
+This means the timing of the motor will be measured after 1 full rotation of the wheel.
+So the motor 'understands' when to kick in.
+If this is not measured correctly the motor kicks in at the wrong moment and will judder.
+By increasing this value more rotations will be used and the value will be more accurate, so no judder.<br><br>
+You can alter this value on the *Expert Settings* page.
+Enter addres 128 and read the current value.
+Note the RAW value somewhere, this way you can always revert to this value.
+Enter the desired RAW value, 8 and 15 are often used.
+Press *write*.
+You can now test your bike.
+If it functions well return to the main page of Cowboy Untamed and press the *Flash* button to make the change 'permanent'.

+*Note of warning: if you are using the 'Bronco' app there is a setting called 'Initial Torque'.
+This might sounds like you get more torque at startup.
+But infact is only chanching the 'Hall Interpolation Transitions' register.*

+#### V1+ Headlight bug
+A bug on the V1+ is a non working headlight, the taillight still works.<br>Can it be fixed?
+With the Cowboy Untamed app you can reset your PCB.
+This will not reset any settings but only reboot the communications PCB.
+9 out of 10 times the headlight bug will be fixed (for a while).
+There is no fix from Cowboy yet.<br>Connect to your bike with the Cowboy Untamed app.
+Go to the *Expert Settings* and press the *Reset PCB* button.
+This will reboot the bike, shown by "running lights" on the main tube LEDs.
+<br>**Note:** It seems firmware V4.8.17 makes the headlight more reliable on the V1+.

 ## The future
 I think there is a quite solid base now for the future.
 Offcourse removing the speed limit was my main goal.
 Second I wanted to make shortcuts which I could use via *Tasker*.<br>I have discussed with other bikers and some of us would like to be able to set the support level.
 When you want to ride along with a non e-biker the support should be a lot less.
 The idea is to make speed dependant support.
 Let's say 0-10km/h you get the current support, 11-22km/h low to no support, 23->km/h regular untamed support.
 The levels can be set by the user.
 You can activate them via a long press shortcut.<br><br>These are ideas.
 I'm now ready to start exploring how to.
 I believe it can be done, but I want to do some serious testing with my own bike before I release it into the wild.<br><br>